 BTL Note: If you want an example of a lead magnet to advertise on Pinterest, head over to my Resources page to download mine!

 A: Like any other social media platform, when Pinterest rolls out a new feature, they want you to use it — so they prioritize your account (in terms of pushing your content to more viewers) if you utilize all that they have to offer.
-Early adoption of these features is a great thing to jump on because less people are using it (which gives you a greater chance to stand out).
+Early adoption of these features is a great thing to jump on because fewer people are using them (which gives you a greater chance to stand out).

 A: If you’re already posting TikToks or Reels, repost them on Pinterest with a keyword-rich title and description.
 Repurposing your content is the easiest way take advantage of video pins and jump in on the Pinterest video action.
-Time lapses and process videos (e.g. a sticker creator showing how they draw on Procreate, or a cookbook author showing how to make on of their meals) always do well.
-If you’re not comfortable recording yourself or your process, try animating something you’d normally post a simple pin graphic of in Canva and upload it as a video pin.

 A: Not directly.
 They probably go on Pinterest to look for inspiration or to learn.
 Pinterest describes itself as a “bookmarking tool,” which I think is a perfect explanation of what most people utilize it for.
 However, when you pin something from someone, the algorithm takes that as you enjoying their content, and it will then show you more of what they post.
-This raises brand awareness, and will likely more traffic to your site.
-It’s your website’s job to then capitalize on that and convert those views into paying clients.

 In summary: Pinterest provides you with the leads, even if those leads aren’t specifically searching for you on Pinterest.